 You might have heard of EMDR and wondered exactly what it is.
-Some of my clients call it “magic,” but I assure you it isn’t!
+Some of our clients call it “magic,” but we assure you it isn’t!
 Eye Movement Desensitization and Reprocessing, or EMDR, is a set of standardized protocols (think of it like a series of steps) that incorporate elements from many different treatment approaches.
 It has been researched extensively and proven effective for the treatment of a number of issues.

 What Issues Can EMDR Treat?

 - Panic attacks

 - Complicated grief